sumeyacodes/chrome-extension/README.md

 A Chrome extension I'm building to (hopefully) make **_good_** prompt engineering a bit less tedious, and more efficient - inspired by the prompt enhancer buttons in Bolt and V0.

 Sometimes, writing a solid prompt requires detailed instructions that I don't want to type out completely.
-This often results in unproductive and frustrating conversations because the LLM misinterprets my poorly worded, vague, and incomplete instructions.
+This often results in unproductive and frustrating conversations because the LLM misinterprets my poorly worded, vague, and often incomplete instructions.

 So the idea behind this extension is to let me type a basic prompt on any AI chat-based platform and, with a single click, transform it into a more detailed and specific prompt to generate the best response.